AMERICAN AIRLINES SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsui...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against American airlines Group Inc. (NasdaqGS: AAL), if they purchased the Company's securities between January 25, 2024 and May 28, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+9, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against American airlines Group Inc. (NasdaqGS: AAL), if they purchased the Company's securities between January 25, 2024 and May 28, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Northern District of Texas.

 Get Help